Mental health crisis among Syria's children a living nightmare: Save the Children

-BEIRUT Six years of violence and bloodshed have spawned a mental health crisis among Syria's children whose impact will be felt for decades, international charity Save the Children said on Tuesday.
+BEIRUT (Reuters) - Six years of violence and bloodshed have spawned a mental health crisis among Syria's children whose impact will be felt for decades, international charity Save the Children said on Tuesday.

 In a report it called the largest mental health survey inside Syria during the war, the group found children increasingly crippled by fear or anger.